-Pork is not usually the first meat associated with a curry, however this pork vindaloo dates back the 15th century.
-An Indian curry with Portuguese influences, that is hot, sour and all sorts of delicious!
+Pork vindaloo dates back the 15th century, a curry with Portuguese influences, that is hot, sour and all sorts of delicious!

 My process in altering a sauce for a curry always starts with the core ingredient.

 They are not meant to be lumps of protein that offer nothing more than texture, if they were I would be live on tofu!

 In this recipe, we start with some nice fatty pork shoulder.

 Just like the beef shin in my Instant Pot beef vindaloo recipe, it is a cut of meat with lots of flavour.